S1mone01/Robot_Pi/README.md

 # 🤖 ROS2 Robot Control System

 A fully integrated robotics control system using ROS2 Jazzy, designed for the iRobot 670 with Create 2 drivers.
-It supports autonomous navigation, real-time mapping, camera integration, and remote operation
+It supports autonomous navigation, real-time mapping, camera integration, and remote operation using an LDS02RR LiDAR.

 ---